Zucchini10/CS102-PROJECT/README.md

 - The game will not display the CPU's hand / card drawn from deck, only his player card piles
 - For the best experience, play with the terminal fully expanded.
 - Sometimes the display may exceed the space given and the player is required to scroll up to see all his cards
 - The game does not support networking and does not use images
+- Our Test.java contains another main method used for testing purposes to check for edge cases.
+By passing in playerlist and a parade, can check if our code works for different scenarios.
+The code has been commented out.
+Run this code to run Test.java : javac -d "classes" -cp "src" src/Test.java ; java -cp "classes" src.App